-During the Reporting Period, the Group is not aware of any material non-compliance with child and forced labour-related laws and regulations, that would have a significant impact on the Group which include but not limited to the Employment Ordinance of Hong Kong.
+During the Reporting Period, the Group is not aware of any material non-compliance with child and forced labour-related laws and regulations which include but are not limited to the Employment Ordinance of Hong Kong.

 B5.
 Supply Chain Management